 - What campus and community radio stations that have access to the !eDDS?A list of radio stations can be found at http://earshot-distro.ca/?page_id=220.
 This list is updated when a new campus and community radio stations setups an account within the !eDDS

-For any questions, inquiries, or helped needed with relation to the !eDDS at this moment in time should be directed towards firstname.lastname@example.org.
+- What if I have a question about the !eDDS that is has not been covered?For any questions, inquiries, or helped needed with relation to the !eDDS at this moment in time should be directed towards firstname.lastname@example.org.